-Sens.
-Temperature current sensor temperature (not used) CPU Temperature current processor temperature (read only) Batt. voltage current battery voltage (read only)
+Temperature current processor temperature (read only) Batt. voltage current battery voltage (read only)

-In the non-editable fields "Sens.
-Temperature", "CPU Temperature" and "Batt. voltage" there are displayed current values of ambient air temperature measured by sensor (in this model not used), processor temperature and battery voltage of the module.
-These values are transmitted in each info-message (see description of information message in section 3.7 "Structure of WS868-Srmt module data message").
+In the non-editable fields "Temperature" and "Batt. voltage" there are displayed current values of processor temperature and battery voltage of the module.
+These values are transmitted in each operational data message (see description of information messages in section 3.7 "Structure of WS868-srMt module data messages").